Inside Politics students tour NBC's 'Meet the Press' studio

 Please note: Inside Politics is on hiatus for the 2018-2019 academic year while program leader Kasey Pipes finishes his latest book.
 Students interested in receiving an insider view of the current political scene should consider applying to Decision 2018, a special one-time program in Fall 2018.

 Inside Politics is the Eisenhower Institute's semester-long mentoring experience on campus at Gettysburg College and in Washington, D.C. designed for students from diverse academic disciplines to identify and understand the “story behind the story” of political parties, campaigns, the American presidency, Congress, and public perceptions of contemporary public policy matters.
 Inside Politics provides a select group of Gettysburg College students with distinct learning opportunities and access to high profile, influential public servants and policymakers.
 Inside Politics students also contribute to the blog Ike's Anvil, a student-run foundry for political discussion.
-Inside Politics' Expert-in-Residence is journalist, speech writer, presidential historian, and EI's Norris Fellow of Public Policy Kasey S. Pipes.
+The program is led by Norris Fellow Kasey S. Pipes.

 The program is divided into three complementary parts: